 Knowledge versus understanding in science

-I am going to get deep for a second and share with you a question that has been bothering me for some time: what is the difference between knowledge and understanding?
+I am going share with you a question that has been bothering me for some time: what is the difference between knowledge and understanding?

 Schemata – where you put your knowledge matters

-Some of these schemata will be right and some will be wrong.
-Some will be effective in students’ day to day lives e.g. “shut the door Graeme, you’re letting the cold in” but won’t fit our scientifically accepted ideas.
+Some of these schemata will be right and some will be wrong – scientifically speaking.
+For example, some schemata will be effective in students’ day-to-day lives e.g. “shut the door Graeme, you’re letting the cold in” but won’t fit the scientifically accepted ideas.
 When we acquire new knowledge it is generally fitted into these existing schemata – Piaget called this assimilation.
 Very occasionally, ideas will not fit an existing schema and the schema will need to be modified – Piaget call this accommodation.
 If students meet knowledge that they can’t relate to pre-existing ideas then this will be stored in isolation – a danger of rote learning.

 Understanding requires meaning making

 Understanding is all about meaning making.
-We must place the new knowledge in the ‘right place’ so that we can construct sense from the various ideas that the new information is linked to.
-A student who integrates new information correctly into existing, complimentary schemata will understand.
-A student who integrates knowledge into contradictory frameworks, or who stores knowledge in isolation will become confused.
+It involves placing new knowledge into the ‘right place’ so that we can construct sense from the various ideas that the new information is linked to.
+A student who integrates new information correctly into existing, complimentary schemata, will understand.
+A student who integrates knowledge into contradictory frameworks, or who stores knowledge in isolation, will become confused.
 Both students acquire knowledge but only one student understands it.

 Ducks are birds and birds are animals